cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-3.md

 name: rollout-control-overview
 # Controlling the Value of a Feature Flag

-In order to control the value of a feature flag with CloudBees Rollout for this lab, we will be creating an experiment in the dashboard.
+In order to control the value of a feature flag with CloudBees Feature Flags for this lab, we will be creating an experiment in the dashboard.
 <br/>
 <br/>
-An experiment in the Rollout dashboard refers to the definition of a ruleset around a specific feature flag.
+An experiment in the CloudBees Feature Flags dashboard refers to the definition of a ruleset around a specific feature flag.
 It is within the experiment that we will decide if a flag should be on or off, for which users, what percentage of users, etc. Any rule that applies to a feature flag will be defined inside of an experiment.

 ---
 name: rollout-control-override